NISH1001/mind-cave/_posts/2020-07-01-fragmentation.markdown

 [deviantart](https://www.deviantart.com/nishparadox/art/Fragmentation-847329446)

 ---
-The poem is an ode to absurdly fragmentated reality of mine.
+The poem is an ode to absurdly fragmented reality of mine.

 ---